0xC0LD/fapmap/fapmaper/fapmaper/bin/Release/data/ReadMe.txt

 =====[ Programs you should have ]=====
 |
-|	Put: ffmpeg.exe, youtube-dl.exe, webgrab.exe, fscan.exe, ...
+|	Put: ffmpeg.exe, youtube-dl.exe, webgrab.exe, fscan.exe, CrashHandler.exe ...
 |	in the same folder as fapmap.exe for everything to work
 |